 Florida came to Columbia, Missouri with even the best possible SEC outcomes theoretically in its grasp.
 On a bright, clear Saturday, though, the Tigers wrenched all the good fates out of the Gators' hands — and left Florida searching for answers after a 36-17 loss.

 Missouri's dominance began early, with Mauk hitting L'Damian Washington over Vernon Hargreaves III for 41 yards on the first play from scrimmage, and never let up.
 The Tigers scored on eight possessions, and gave up just one drive of more than 18 yards to the Gators — a 70-yard touchdown trip in the third quarter that featured Kelvin Taylor heavily.
-And though Taylor's touchdown was one of two Gators scores in the third quarter, as Solomon Patton brought back the second half's opening kickoff for a touchdown, Florida never got within six points of Missouri after the Tigers' opening drive.
+And though Taylor's touchdown was one of two Gators scores in the third quarter — wide receiver Solomon Patton jolted the Gators alive by bringing back the second half's opening kickoff for a touchdown — Florida never got within six points of Missouri after the Tigers' opening drive.

 Taylor ran for 74 yards on just 12 carries and scored Florida's only offensive touchdown of the day, but after that drive, he got just one more carry, with Florida following his success with a perplexing pass-pass-pass three-and-out.
 And Florida did virtually nothing in the passing game all day, with a besieged Tyler Murphy getting sacked six times and completing 15 passes for a tidy 92 yards.